Gerald-Star/Deploy-Amazon-Virtual-Private-Cloud/README.md

 * Deploy a web server and a MySQL RDS instance
 * Configure your application to connect to your MySQL RDS instance

-## Task 2: To create Amazon Virtual Private Cloud (VPC)

-* Step 1.
-On the Amazon Management console service, search VPC and select it
-* Step 2.
-Choose Your VPCs from the left navigational side
-* Step 3.
-Choose Create VPC and then configure
-* Step 4.
-You are on the VPC dashboard; select VPC Only.
-* Step 5.
-On the Name Tag: Write a name of your choice; My first VPC
-* Step 6.
-Write the IPv4 CIDR block: 10.0.0.0/16

 ### What is IPv4?